 - It’s designed for beginners or more advanced riders.

 - It can be too small for some riders.

 - The skulls aren’t for everyone.

-- As a penny board, you’ll only really be able to do tricks, this just isn’t big enough or fast enough for cruising.
+- As a penny board, you’ll only really be able to do tricks, and this isn’t big enough or fast enough for cruising.

 2) Rimable Complete 22″ Skateboard: Best for Kids

-Its trucks are made of aluminum, so you can expect that between the plastic body and its trucks, this will be a fairly lightweight and strong board.
-For your child’s own sense of style, this board also comes in 27 unique colors.
+Its trucks are made of aluminum, so you can expect that between the plastic body and its trucks, this will be a relatively lightweight and strong board.
+For your child’s sense of style, this board also comes in 27 unique colors.

 - It can carry 198-pound individuals.